garthlester/NERDTree/README.md

 ### File Node Mappings

+⁎ VSCode tabs more or less correspond to vim buffers.
+VSCode does not have a corresponding feature to vim tabs, so NERDTree features related to vim tabs cannot be implemented.

+‡ To my knowledge, VSCode does not allow horizontal splits, so related features are not planned.

 | Command | Default Keybinding | Description | Status |
 |---|---|---|---|
 | nerdtree.openFile | o | open in prev window | working |